What is Minoxodil?

-Minoxidil and Finasteride are two FAD approved product for hair loss treatment.
+Minoxidil and Finasteride are two FDA-approved products for hair loss treatment.
 They work by different mechanisms.
-The success rate is similar between 5% minoxidil (twice daily) and 1 mg finasteride pill (once a day).
+The success rate is similar between 5% minoxidil (twice daily) and 1 mg finasteride pill (once a day)

 Yes.
-Women 5% and 2% can use both formulations.
+Women can use both 2% and 5% formulations.
 However, it is important to consider that women are usually more sensitive to the side effects of the solution, such as decreasing blood pressure and developing allergic skin reactions.
 Another side effect for women can be the development of facial hair.

 People with any heart problems should not use it.

-Women who are pregnant or nursing should not it.
+Women who are pregnant or nursing should not use it.